 You might also create a partnership among other local small businesses.
 Each business could offer discounted prices to employees within the partnership.

 Understanding benefits packages is no easy task.
 It can be difficult to figure out which small business employee benefits you should offer.
 You obviously need to offer the legally required benefits.
 But, what do you offer beyond that?
 You want to keep employees happy, but you also need to stay within your budget.

 If you already have employees, you can survey them to find out what their most valued benefits are.
 Once you determine what would make your employees happy, you can offer those types of employee benefits.

 You can also find out which benefits your competitors and other local businesses offer.
 You can try to match or outdo other businesses in attempts to attract quality employees.

 You should consider the cost of the benefits you offer.
 The benefits should be affordable for both you and your employees.
-Among job seekers, 55% look for affordable benefits, so cost is important when recruiting employees.

 There is no specific list of benefits your business should provide.
 You must determine what is right for your business by weighing laws, industry standards, benefits costs, and employee desires.

 Don’t let the stress of managing employee benefits slow down your small business growth.
 Patriot Software’s online HR document software add-on is an easy way to manage employee history and records.
 Pair it with our free employee portal software for a hassle-free experience.
 Start your free trial now!